Also Known As:

 Listed by the European Union on June 24, 2008 as an entity linked to Iran's proliferation-sensitive nuclear activities or Iran's development of nuclear weapon delivery systems; with some exceptions, and within their jurisdiction, European Union member states must freeze all funds and economic resources owned, held or controlled by the listed entity, and must also ensure that funds or economic resources are not made available to or for the benefit of the listed entity.

-Listed by the German government in 2005 as a risky end user in warnings supplied to industry; named by the German government as a procurement organization for Iran's Ministry of Defense; identified by the British government in February 1998 as having procured goods and/or technology for weapons of mass destruction programs, specifically nuclear, chemical, biological and missile, in "addition to doing non-proliferation related business;" sanctioned by the U.S. Department of State in May 1996 for "missile technology proliferation activities."
+Identified by the British government in February 1998 as having procured goods and/or technology for weapons of mass destruction programs, specifically nuclear, chemical, biological and missile, in "addition to doing non-proliferation related business;" sanctioned by the U.S. Department of State in May 1996 for "missile technology proliferation activities."